Geeksltd/Olive/docs/Services/Email.md

 ## Getting started

 First, you need to add the [Olive.Email](https://www.nuget.org/packages/Olive.Email/) NuGet package : `Install-Package Olive.Email`.
-Now you should add these section to `appsettings.json` file:
+Now you should add this section to `appsettings.json` file:
 ```json
 "Email": {
     "From": {